Coral Gables RICO & Racketeering Attorney

 As you can see, Florida authorities take RICO acts very seriously and you never want to face RICO charges without the highest quality of legal defense.
 These cases are usually complicated with many different types of evidence, witnesses, and allegations.
 You need a defense attorney who understands how to build an aggressive defense specifically against RICO allegations.

-Contact a skilled RICO defense lawyer in Florida for a free consultation today
+Contact a skilled Coral Gables RICO defense attorney for a free consultation today

-Florida criminal defense lawyer Alfredo A. Izaguirre has the knowledge and resources necessary to defend anyone facing RICO charges in Florida.
+Coral Gables RICO defense attorney Alfredo A. Izaguirre has the knowledge and resources necessary to defend anyone facing RICO charges in Florida.
 If you are under investigation or have already been accused of any type of racketeering activity in or around the Coral Gables or Miami area, please contact our office today to discuss your case.
 Call 305-442-0425 for a free consultation to learn how we can help protect your rights in your criminal case.